jackkershaw/portfolio/README.md

 ### styling

-- change colour scheme, use tailwindcss colors.
 - set font to helvetica or similar like neue haas grotesk
-- see nextcloud todo list for next steps on learning react.
-- shadow colour ykb or dominant color like on the design page

 ### Maybe later:

+- see nextcloud todo list for next steps on learning react and use this to learn them.
+- change colour scheme, use tailwindcss colors. // shadow colour ykb or dominant color.
 - a little more gap between elements
 - Add hero icons/font awesome icons for header: https://heroicons.dev/?search=x.
 - add react router DOM so can navigate between pages - e.g. clicking where next goes to contact page.